-During the night our stern anchor parted.
+During the night our stern anchor webbing parted.
 In the morning we woke to a washing machine of swirling white water and a huge surge in the cove.
 We were safely out of the way, but the small sail boat closer in the cove immediately abandoned their stern anchor and got out of there as soon as they could.
 We expected to be able to dive on our anchor and retrieve our anchor, unfortunately the weather never really cooperated and after several hours of searching in the churned up, low visibility waters, Mike also abandoned our anchor.
+Fortunately it was only our stern anchor, so we still have the main and since we are still in the US a replacement will be easy enough to find in San Diego.
 Just one of the costs of cruising!

 |My aunt Kathy provided this picture of us leaving the Golden Gate|